paulbuzakov/green-chatter/README.md

-Simple chatter on green screen
+Simple chat for screen recording on green screen